In the world of freelance writing, success often requires determination.

 1. Ground yourself in realism.

 Take note that you may not actually be the best writer out there, so there’s no need to feed your hubris.
-You can learn a lot by reviewing your mistakes and by taking time to criticize yourself—or maybe have others look through your work.
+You can learn a lot by reviewing your mistakes and by taking time to evaluate yourself—or maybe have others look through your work.

 People mistake writing as a job that requires minimal effort, that you can just write what you want without considering the skills and the amount of research it entails.
 Be realistic in your writing goals and assess if you actually have what it takes to write a quality article.
 That way, you’d be able to evaluate what you need to improve.